 There are some downsides.
 It requires a bit extra gear and time to properly set up.
 It also add some extra cluster onto your belay loop; depending on how you set it up, you could have three total carabiners and associated webbing on your loop, rather than just a single rappel carabiner.
 Ironically enough, this extra cluster can make it a little harder to do a proper safety check, because the front of your harness gets pretty busy.

-Safety note: You want to use an extension that’s less than roughly 2 feet long.
+Safety note: You want to use an extension that’s roughly 1-2 feet long.
 Reason: you always want to be able to reach above your rappel device to put on a prusik in case you need to unweight your device.
-So, don’t use a double (120 cm / 4 foot) runner for an extended rappel.
+So, don’t use a double (120 cm / 4 foot) runner at full length for an extended rappel.

 Like most aspects of climbing, how you set this up and whether or not to use it really comes down to personal preference.
 Try out a few different options, and see which one makes sense for you, and especially try to dial-in the length of your setup depending on your height and arm length.